brandur/sorg/content/nanoglyphs-drafts/031-api-docs.md

 +++
 image_alt = "Ocean Beach"
 image_url = "/photographs/nanoglyphs/031-api-docs/ocean-beach-cropped@2x.jpg"
-published_at = 2022-02-06T11:10:21Z
+published_at = 2022-02-07T16:51:53Z
 title = "Docs!
 Docs!
 Docs!"
 +++

 The past couple of weeks: _a lot_ of work building out and tightening up documentation, with special emphasis on API reference.

-We've had an API reference live for a while, but before now it'd always been maintained manually.
+We've had an API reference live for some time, but before now it was maintained manually.
 The loop was: hopefully a product person would remember that a new API feature was shipping, and would poke a dev rel person to update the docs.
 The dev rel person would write some documentation about a feature they understood by way of two hops worth of telephone, hit some endpoints with cURL, and try to capture what came back as best as they could.

-You may be able to imagine that the results were a little rough.
-Maybe half our total API endpoints were documented.
+The results were about what you'd expect.
+The docs were enough to get something working, but only about half our total API endpoints were documented.
 Amongst those that were, fields were often missing or extraneous as the responses had changed since the docs were originally written.
 Some of it was just flat out wrong.

-But although imperfect, in a major sense it did what it was supposed to: serving as a stopgap long enough to give us a chance to build something better.
-That took getting a few foundational blocks laid -- a process that took about six months all in -- but we got there.
+But although imperfect, in a major sense the handwritten docs did what they were supposed to: serving as a stopgap long enough to give us a chance to build something better.
+That took a bit of doing, involving dragging a few monolithic foundational blocks into place -- a process that took about six months all in -- but we finally got there, and launched [our generated API reference](https://docs.crunchybridge.com/api/cluster) last week.

 ---